mikel-brostrom/Yolov3_DeepSort_Pytorch/README.md

 ## Other information

-For more detailed information on the algorithms used in this project, access their official github implementations.
+For more detailed information about the algorithms used in this project access their official github implementations.